-In March 12, 1969, the Sacramento Police Officers’ Association was formed at a meeting held at Luther Burbank High School.
-A preliminary set of by-laws was adopted and four temporary officers were elected to serve until October, 1969.
-Fifty-four members were initiated upon the payment of the three dollar initiation fee.
+On March 12, 1969, the Sacramento Police Officers Association was initiated at a meeting held at Luther Burbank High School.
+A preliminary set of bylaws was adopted and four temporary officers were elected to serve until October, 1969.
+Fifty-four members were inaugurated upon the payment of their $3 initiation fee.
 Officers elected were: President, Richard Gregson (Gassaway); Vice-President, Joel Greenfield (La Due), Treasurer, Mike Guthrie (Traffic), and Secretary, Larry Hinds (Supplemental).
 Upon the resignation of the Association Treasurer, Mike Guthrie, the remaining Association officers selected Robert Austin (White) to serve as the temporary Treasurer until October, 1969.

-SPOA Executive Officers met on March 19 at the home of President Richard Gregson (Gassaway) and set April 3 as the next meeting date.
+SPOA Executive Officers met on March 19 at the home of President Richard Gregson (Gassaway) and set the date, April 3 as their next meeting.
 The meeting agenda included a proposal to amend the bylaws limiting membership in the Association to “sworn” personnel only.
 The formation of several working committees were also on the agenda.

-Today SPOA has over 1,000 members made up of active, associate, reserve, retired and honorary members.
+Today, SPOA is over 1,000 members strong, made up of active, associate, reserve, retired and honorary officers.
 Eleven elected Board Members carry out the duties and responsibilities of representing the membership on matters involving wages, benefits and working conditions, and also providing fraternal services and benefits that our members use professionally and personally.